Markvereshch/IOT_2024ul/README.md

 > Now we can observe that our device has only one active error flag - the Emergency Stop flag.
 We also now cannot run production on this device because it is locked.
 >

-* Device error flags in the simulator application before calling Emergency Stop:
+* Device error flags in the simulator application before calling an Emergency Stop:

 ![beforeES](https://github.com/Markvereshch/IOT_2024ul/assets/113990877/5679767c-d6c4-44b8-acd9-af95e2f5a181)